VinBdev/TradSessionsIreland/README.md

 The homepage will outline some group information along with a hero image and meet up times for the groups upcoming sessions.

-## View the deployed Project Here ----> ADD LINK FOR FINISHED SITE
+## View the deployed Project Here ----> https://vinbdev.github.io/TradSessionsIreland/

 ### Business Goal's
 * To increase the volume of attendees registering and attending the upcoming trad sessions.